ImKing287/ScreenSharePlugin/README.md

-# 📺 Screenshare Plugin (Paper 1.21.8)
+# 📺 Screenshare Plugin

-A lightweight SS plugin for Paper 1.21.8 with configurable messages and screenshare server redirection.
+A lightweight SS plugin with configurable messages and screenshare server redirection.
 Designed to help staff manage screenshare sessions quickly and effectively.

 ---